-In the spring 2019 the final comparison and integration of the two documents, the Genealogy Scroll and three booklets is nearing completion.
+In the early 2021 the final transcriptions, comparison and integration of these handwritten documents, the Genealogy Scroll and three booklets is nearing completion.

 30 Foot Long Genealogy Scroll

 Poulter also developed a handwritten 30 foot long Genealogy Scroll of the MacC' genealogy and family history.
 In 1937 the original was donated by Poulter to the Society of Antiquaries of Scotland.
 It is in the care of the National Museum of Scotland.
 In July 2018.
 In the photo to the right (left to right) JB McCrummen, Alan McCrimmon of Scotland, & Lisa McCrummen of Seattle are next to this important genealogy document.